Prorogation in the United Kingdom: Clement Attlee's Lords reform (1948)

 After the Second World War, the Labour government of Clement Attlee decided to amend the Parliament Act 1911 to reduce further the power of the Lords, as a result of their fears that their radical programme of nationalisation would be delayed by the Lords and hence would not be completed within the life of the parliament.
 The House of Lords did not interfere with nationalisations in 1945 or 1946, but it was feared that the proposed nationalisation of the iron and steel industry would be a bridge too far, so a bill was introduced in 1947 to reduce the time that the Lords could delay bills, from three sessions over two years to two sessions over one year.
 The Lords attempted to block this change.
 The Bill was reintroduced in 1948 and again in 1949, before the 1911 Act was finally used to force it through.
 Since the 1911 Act required a delay over three "sessions", a special short "session" of parliament was introduced in 1948, with a King's Speech on 14 September 1948, and prorogation on 25 October 1948.

 Cash-for-questions affair (1997)

-In 1997, John Major, the then prime minister, and leader of the Conservative and Unionist Party, controversially prorogued parliament at a time that avoided parliamentary debate of the Parliamentary Commissioner's report on the cash-for-questions affair.
+In 1997, John Major, the then prime minister, and leader of the Conservative and Unionist Party, controversially successfully sought a prorogation of parliament at a time that avoided parliamentary debate of the Parliamentary Commissioner's report on the cash-for-questions affair.
 On that occasion, the prorogation was on Friday, 21 March, and was followed by a general election on 1 May, resulting in a change of government to Labour led by Tony Blair.